shelleydan/BIT107-A2/README.md

 To successfully do this, copy **https://github.com/shelleydan/BIT107-A2.git** and open a **new project** in RStudio.
 Select **Version Control** and **Git**, there paste the copied github repository URL.
 This will clone the repository.

-**Running the Analysis.**
+<h2>Running the Analysis.</h2>

-1. Run 0_matrix_download.sh, you will be prompted to input a GEOID, to follow the analysis in this repository use `GSE217504`.
+1. Run `0_matrix_download.sh`, you will be prompted to input a GEOID, to follow the analysis in this repository use `GSE217504`.
-2. Next, a targets.txt will be generated from the bash script can be manually exported and inported into RStudio, saved into `2_rawdata`.
+2. Next, a targets.txt will be generated from the bash script; manually exported into RStudio, saved into `2_rawdata`.
 Unfortunately, the count matrices all have unique HTMLs and must be downloaded manually.
 3. The first script to use is `1_analysis_scripts/1_DEG_Analysis.R` - this will clean the rawdata and apply the DESeq2 Analysis to individual timepoints.
 4. The beginning of the temporal analysis starts with `1_analysis_scripts/2_Temporal_Analysis_DESeq2.R` to apply some basic analysis.
 5. The Moanin model (`1_analysis_scripts/3_Temporal_Analysis_Moanin.R`) is the secomnd temporal analysis, this will take the genes of intesest and fit a spline to their expression overtime.